 The clock must be paused before scores can be entered.

-Check the Statistics window to see the average pip value and the percentage of rolls which are doubles for each player.
-Be aware that until you have rolled the dice thousands of times the data may vary greatly from the expected values.
+Check the Statistics window to see the average pip value and the percentage of rolls which are doubles.
+Be aware that until the dice have rolled thousands of times the data may vary greatly from the expected values.

 Statistical Analysis of dice: All dice rolls are saved for each match and can be exported to a text file from the Single Match Info window.
 A text file containing the rolls for the entire lifetime of BG Buddy can be exported from the Statistics Window.

 Tap ‘Roll Dice’ to roll and tap on the dice to pick them up after your move.
 Hold your finger on the cube to offer it.The image below shows BG Buddy with both dice and clock enabled.
 There is no need for clock buttons as tapping on your dice picks them up and passes the roll to the opponent whose clock begins to countdown.You may wish to reduce the free seconds when using BG Buddy dice as there is no time wasted picking up the dice, shaking dice or re-rolling cocked/floored dice.
 In fact BG Buddy dice reduce the time taken for a match by a significant amount.

 If you like speedgammon, try it with BG Buddy dice for speedgammon on steroids!